ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Introduction

 \section{Introduction}

 Conflict-Free Replicated Data Types (CRDTs)~\cite{shapiro2011conflict} are in widespread use in a variety of fields including databases~\cite{riakDevelopingWith,akkaDistributedData}, consumer messaging~\cite{MatrixSpecificationV117} and collaborative apps~\cite{inkandswitchKeyhiveLocalfirst}.
-Many products rely on a separate system for authorising access to the CRDT e.g. OIDC / LDAP servers.
-This can subvert the incentives~\cite{inkandswitchLocalfirstSoftware} for using a CRDT in the first place as it reduces availability under partition should the authorisation system be unavailable.
-Keyhive~\cite{inkandswitchKeyhiveLocalfirst} and Matrix~\cite{MatrixSpecificationV117} attempt to implement authorisation based on Byzantine fault tolerant (BFT) CRDTs using hash chronicles~\cite{jacob2024logical} (hash DAGs).
-Whilst they implement decentralised access control differently~\cite{jacob2020}~\cite{keyhiveGroupMembership}, both systems present to the application-level the ability to manage a group of users.
-Users may be in different membership states such as \textit{invited}, \textit{joined}, or \textit{left}.
-Users may also have different roles such as \textit{Administrator} which enables the ability to remove other users and change their roles.
-In these systems, the group creator starts with the \textit{Administrator} role and they can subsequently promote or demote other users to this role.
+Many products rely on a separate system for authorising access to the CRDT, e.g. OIDC / LDAP servers.
+This can subvert the incentives~\cite{inkandswitchLocalfirstSoftware} for using a CRDT as it reduces availability under partition should the authorisation system be unavailable.
+Keyhive~\cite{inkandswitchKeyhiveLocalfirst} and Matrix~\cite{MatrixSpecificationV117} attempt to implement authorisation based on Byzantine fault tolerant (BFT) CRDTs using hash DAGs~\cite{kleppmann2020byzantine} (also known as hash chronicles~\cite{jacob2024logical}, blocklaces~\cite{almeida2024blocklace}, and by other terms).
+Whilst they implement decentralised access control differently~\cite{jacob2020,keyhiveGroupMembership}, both systems present to the application-level the ability to manage a group of users.
+Users may be in different membership states such as \emph{invited}, \emph{joined}, or \emph{left}.
+Users may also have different roles such as \emph{Administrator} which enables the ability to remove other users and change their roles.
+In these systems, the group creator starts with the \emph{Administrator} role and they can subsequently promote or demote other users to this role.
 Demotion (or revocation) is problematic in these systems because it is a non-monotonic operation~\cite{jacob2025knowledge}.
-This means some previously authorised events may need to be \textit{rolled back} due to concurrent revocations.
+This means some previously authorised events may need to be \emph{rolled back} due to concurrent revocations.
 This introduces the ``Duelling Admins'' problem: what should be the result of processing two concurrent revocations where Admin A revokes Admin B whilst concurrently Admin B revokes Admin A?
 This forms a revocation cycle which must be automatically resolved by the CRDT merge function.